Panda Plant

 a window

-Select your city to see how the current weather in your area affects the placement of Panda Plant in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Panda Plant in your home 🏡.

 How to fertilize Panda Plant